cloud8421/elm.mk/README.md

 To do that, it's enough to call `make test`, which will install the needed dependencies.
 Note that this requires Node to be installed.

 Calling `make test` again will rerun the test suite.

+## Production builds [Experimental]

+As mentioned above, running `make prod` will build and minify files for production via [UglifyJS 2](http://lisperator.net/uglifyjs/) and Wellington (i.e. css generated with compressed layout).
+While this seems to work fine, it's under testing to see if it holds for more complex builds than just a few files.

 ## FAQs/Comments